aiven/aiven-docs/docs/integrations/rsyslog.md

 -   `sd` - content of the structured data block of `rfc5424` message
--   `ca` - (PEM format) Certificate Authority to use for verifying the servers certificate (typically not needed unless the server\'s certificate is issued by an internal CA or it uses a self-signed certificate)
+-   `ca` - (PEM format) Certificate Authority to use for verifying the servers certificate (typically not needed unless the server's certificate is issued by an internal CA or it uses a self-signed certificate)
 -   `key` - (PEM format) client key if the server requires client